Anna-Peng/thoughts/README.md

 The only thing that touches \
 Is the beat of the drum roll. \
 An odious rhythm, \
-But the only thing that reverberates through our skins.
+Boom boom boom, boom bang boom, \
+Humming along our skins and organs.

 Other than that \
 This world seems to have turned itself into an abominable folly.